 What is the 1098-T?

-Form 1098-T Tuition Statement provides information regarding the amount of tuition and fees billed to the student and scholarships and grants received for the student by HMC.
+Form 1098-T Tuition Statement provides information regarding the amount of tuition and fees billed to the student and scholarships and grants received for the student by Harvey Mudd College.
 It is intended to assist the student and the Internal Revenue Service (IRS) in determining if the student is eligible to claim higher education tax credits.
 The IRS requires the reporting institution to report either amounts billed for qualified charges or payments received for qualified charges.
-HMC has elected to report amounts billed for qualified charges.
+The College has elected to report amounts billed for qualified charges.